Importance of the Confidential Consultation

 Preparing for your Confidential Consultation

-Before we begin an infidelity investigation on your behalf, we will have detailed discussions with you concerning your suspicions, significant other’s habits, evidence you may have access to such as bank/credit statements, cell phone bills, vehicles, descriptions, pictures, schedule, etc. We understand it can be embarrassing, stressful and emotionally difficult to discuss these things in great detail, however, it is important that you understand that the more information you are able to provide, the better.
+Before we begin an infidelity investigation on your behalf, we will have detailed discussions with you concerning your suspicions, your partner’s significant habits, and evidence you may have access to such as bank/credit statements, cell phone bills, vehicles, descriptions, pictures, schedule, etc. We understand it can be embarrassing, stressful and emotionally difficult to discuss these things in great detail, however, it is important that you understand that the more information you are able to provide, the better.
 Without it, we simply cannot be as effective.
-Complete and detailed information provided by you helps us maximize results, while keeping costs to a minimum.
+Complete and detailed information provided by you helps us maximize results while keeping costs to a minimum.

 - Please be prepared to discuss the following items in your consultation: